 Does VOA make its programming available to the media or other organization on an ongoing subscription basis?

 Yes.
-VOA and the IBB Office of Program Placement evaluates ongoing subscription requests based on the broadcasting principles and standards found in The U.S. International Broadcasting Act.
-For more information on the criteria used to determine whether VOA fulfills an ongoing subscription request, see BBG’s policy linked here from the Broadcasting Administrative Manual.
+VOA and the IBB Office of Strategy and Development evaluates ongoing subscription requests based on the broadcasting principles and standards found in The U.S. International Broadcasting Act.
+For more information on the criteria used to determine whether VOA fulfills an ongoing subscription request, see USAGM’s policy linked here from the Broadcasting Administrative Manual.

-Media entities, or other organizations, may request ongoing subscriptions by filling out an application form found on the Direct System, the BBG’s professional distribution system.
-Expect a representative from BBG to contact you about your application.
+Media entities, or other organizations, may request ongoing subscriptions by filling out an application form found on the Direct System, the USAGM’s professional distribution system.
+Expect a representative from USAGM to contact you about your application.

 Will I be charged for accessing VOA programming through the Direct System?

-BBG may collect a fee for reimbursement of the reasonable costs incurred to fulfill a request for program materials, including ongoing subscriptions for the Media and one-time requests for broadcast-quality copies of BBG’s program materials.
-Any fees will be outlined in an agreement between the Media entity, or other organization, and BBG.
+USAGM may collect a fee for reimbursement of the reasonable costs incurred to fulfill a request for program materials, including ongoing subscriptions for the media and one-time requests for copies of USAGM’s program materials.
+Any fees will be outlined in an agreement between the media entity, or other organization, and USAGM.

 http://www.voanews.com/p/5338.html, or http://direct.voanews.com.